cksystemsteaching/selfie/semantics.md

 http://selfie.cs.uni-salzburg.at

 Selfie is software written in the programming language C\*.
 This document provides an overview of the differences in semantics between C\* and the programming language C. Syntactically, C\* is a strict subset of C. Semantically, however, C\* differs from C in how integer literals and strings are handled.
-Note that results presented here were obtained with tools that implement C11 semantics.
+Note that the results presented here were obtained with tools that implement C11 semantics.

 ## Integer Literals